JetBrains-Research/refactoring-workshop-demo/README.md

 The plugin runs in the headless mode, meaning that it does not launch the UI of the IDE, working in the background.
 The plugin receives two parameters: a path to the project that needs to be parsed and a path to the output file.
-Then, the plugin launches IntelliJ IDEA in the background, detects all Java files in the given project, and extracts each method name and corresponding JavaDoc.
+Then, the plugin launches IntelliJ IDEA in the background, detects all Java and Kotlin files in the given project, and extracts each method name and corresponding JavaDoc and KotlinDoc.
 Finally, the plugin saves the extracted information in the JSON format.

-To start the mining JavaDoc comments, open terminal and execute the following commands:
+To start the mining JavaDoc and KotlinDocs comments, open terminal and execute the following commands:

 `cd /refactoring-workshop-demo/`